ISUgenomics/bioinformatics-workbook/dataAnalysis/ComparativeGenomics/OrthofinderSynteny_Update.md

 Green_1011 subject/Green_1011.lst
 etc.

 NOTE THAT YOU NEED TO REMOVE ALL COMMENTS FROM iadhore.ini, IF YOU ARE TO USE IT.
+I MEAN THE STUFF BELOW THIS COMMENT.

 #Our ortholog list made above
 blast_table=BlackGreenOrthologues.list